iWinston/typeorm-plus/docs/select-query-builder.md

 }
 ```

-Now let's say you want to load user "Timber" with all his photos:
+Now let's say you want to load user "Timber" with all of his photos:

 ```typescript
 const user = await createQueryBuilder("user")